segicm/react-native-rich-editor/README.md

 * `onBlur`
   Callback editor blur

+* `moveCursorToEnd`
+Moves the cursor to the end of the content

 * `onCursorPosition`
   Callback Enter the position of the cursor
   ```this.scrollRef.current.scrollTo({y: scrollY - 30, duration: 100, animated: true});```